Video-FocalNets: Spatio-Temporal Focal Modulation for Video Action Recognition: Results and Analysis

 \textbf{Kinetics-600:} On the K600~\cite{carreira2018k600} dataset, we report results for Video-FocalNet-B against recent methods in literature in \autoref{tab:k600}.
 Compared to the previous state-of-the-art MViTv2-B~\cite{li2022improved}, our Video-FocalNet-B achieves $1.2 \%$ higher performance.
 Our method using the ImageNet-1K initialization also surpasses previous methods pretrained on the larger ImageNet-21K dataset while maintaining much lower TFLOPs.

-\textbf{Something-Something-v2} On the SS-v2~\cite{goyal2017ssv2} benchmark we report results for Video-FocalNet-B and compare against state-of-the-art methods in \autoref{tab:ssv2}.
+\textbf{Something-Something-v2:} On the SS-v2~\cite{goyal2017ssv2} benchmark we report results for Video-FocalNet-B and compare against state-of-the-art methods in \autoref{tab:ssv2}.
 On this temporally challenging benchmark, our method surpasses the previous state-of-the-art MViTv2-B~\cite{li2022improved} and Uniformer-B~\cite{li2022uniformer} by $0.6\%$ and $0.7 \%$ respectively.
-This strong performance shows that our method is able to effectively model the subtle temporal changes and dependencies in this challenging dataset.
-Results on additional datasets are provided in \autoref{appendix:additional_results}.
+This strong performance shows that our method can effectively model the subtle temporal changes and dependencies in this challenging dataset.

+\textbf{Diving-48:} On D-48~\cite{yingwei2018d48} we report our results and compare them against recent methods in literature in \autoref{tab:d48}.
+Video-FocalNet-B surpasses the previous state-of-the-art method TFCNET~\cite{zhang2022tfcnet} by $2.5\%$.
+This shows that our method can effectively model the temporal information even when using a small number of training samples.

+\textbf{ActivityNet-1.3:} For ANet-1.3~\cite{heilbron2015anet}, results are presented in \autoref{tab:anet}.
+Our proposed Video-FocalNet outperforms the baseline Video-Swin (CVPR'22)~\cite{liu2021video-swin} model by a significant margin on the untrimmed video dataset.
+This demonstrates the efficacy of our method in localizing highlights and addressing the challenges posed by untrimmed videos.
+We appreciate your insightful suggestion and believe that evaluating our method on untrimmed video datasets further supports its potential in this challenging problem setting.